chesslogic8/ez-rust-encryption/README.md

 # EZ-RUST-ENCRYPTION-APPS

 Commands?
 Flags?
 Options?
 Key file?
 Password?
 NO WAY BRO LETS GET RID OF ALL THAT !!
 ONE command for each app.
 Just the file name then it encrypts or decrypts !
 No password or key needed, key is hard coded for each app!
-Want to use a password or key file instead of a hard coded key?
-No prob just feed the app to ai and ask it to change anything.